Document#

 Document Replace#

 The document replace transition is used to update the data in an existing Dash Platform document.
-The document replace transition extends the base schema to include the following additional fields:
+The document replace transition extends the transition base to include the following additional fields:

 Field |